jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

    return 5 * 24 = 120
   ```

-  - Our factorial() implementation exhibits the two main components that are required for every recursive function.
+  - Our factorial() Implementation exhibits the two main components that are required for every recursive function.

     - The base case returns a value without making any subsequent recursive calls.
 It does this for one or more special input values for which the function can be evaluated without recursion.
 For factorial(), the base case is n = 1.